 13.0 Subcontractors to BCCKOP

-BCCKOP may, subject to the written approval of CLIENT, enter into agreements with Subcontractors in its performance of the Operating Services required by this Agreement, including the employment of Subcontractors to provide certain administrative, accounting, management, technical, and associated clerical support services.
+BCCKOP may, subject to the prior written approval of CLIENT, enter into agreements with Subcontractors in its performance of the Operating Services required by this Agreement, including the employment of Subcontractors to provide certain administrative, accounting, management, technical, and associated clerical support services.
 BCCKOP shall request approval by CLIENT of any Subcontractor prior to executing an agreement with said Subcontractor.
 CLIENT shall be obligated to review the retention of the proposed Subcontractor with BCCKOP and either approve or disapprove of selected Subcontractor.
 CLIENT shall not unreasonably withhold approval of a selected Subcontractor.
 Should CLIENT recommend or request BCCKOP to enter into a Subcontractor agreement with a third party for a certain scope of work or service, BCCKOP shall have the right to evaluate said third party, independently negotiate in good faith with the recommend third party, and reject entering into an agreement with said third party so long as the basis for such rejection is reasonable and BCCKOP shall disclose such reasons to CLIENT.

 14.0 Force Majeure